Jalithc/Greedy_Algorithm/README.md

 # Greedy_algorithm

 This C program calculates the minimum number of coins needed to provide change for a given amount in cents.
-It is designed as part of the CS50 course.

 ## Overview

 This program is a simple change calculator that helps determine the optimal distribution of quarters, dimes, nickels, and pennies for a specified amount of change in cents.
-The code is designed to be educational and part of the CS50 curriculum.

 ### How It Works